stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Tempest/index.md

 ## Branch Features

 ### Bonus Proficiencies
-When you take your first talent in this branch, you gain proficiency with four martial weapon groups and heavy armour.
+When you take your first talent from this branch, you gain proficiency with four martial weapon groups and heavy armour.

 ### Bonus Spells
 You gain the following spells once you can cast spells of that level.
 Once you gain a bonus spell, you always have it prepared and it doesn’t count against the number of spells that you can prepare each day.